Chapter 19: Cellular Respiration

 The energy of carbohydrates and its release when interacting with oxygen is central to the biology of most organisms.
 And understanding how the energy is obtained and utilized is significant not only because the energy released is essential for the functioning of organisms but also because it represents a unifying feature of all living things, every living organism carries out this process, or part of this process, or something similar to this process.

 Organisms need energy for growth, maintenance, and for the performance of work such as the motion of the whole organism, e.g., swimming, or internal motion, e.g., pumping materials within the organism or moving materials within a cell, that are essential for the organism’s livelihood.
-Many, but certainly not all, of these energy-requiring processes ‘run’ on energy ‘supplied by’ adenosine triphosphate, ATP, and most of an organism’s supply of ATP is provided by the cellular respiration, a process that synthesizes ATP while carrying out a chemical reaction that runs on carbohydrates.
+Many, but certainly not all, of these energy-requiring processes ‘run’ on energy ‘supplied by’ adenosine triphosphate, ATP, and most of an organism’s supply of ATP is provided by cellular respiration, a process that synthesizes ATP while carrying out a chemical reaction that utilizes carbohydrates.
 Exactly how ATP participates in metabolism varies and its action is often not direct and obvious in the way that the energy of falling water allows a mill to ‘do work.’
 The action of ATP often involves ‘coupling’ different chemical reactions (examples below) with the consequence being that the participation of ATP makes unlikely events more likely to happen and/or events that occur slowly more likely to proceed rapidly.
 ATP’s participation in cellular activities causes the molecule to lose one or two of its three phosphate groups, forming either adenosine diphosphate (ADP) or adenosine monophosphate (AMP).
 Obviously, the regeneration of ATP is significant to an organism’s functioning and for most organisms, this regeneration is the result of a group of reactions described as cellular respiration.

 - Overview of cellular respiration